appelsiini/workshop/README.md

 # Web Security Workshop Resources
 This repository contains a suite of vulnerable applications for ethical hacking and penetration testing training purposes.
-Each folder contains a single application with multiple exploitable vulnerabilities to practise with in a controller local lab environment.
+Each folder contains a single application with multiple exploitable vulnerabilities to practice with in a controlled local lab environment.

 **These applications contain critical security vulnerabilities, DO NOT deploy or run these applications outside of your localhost (or expose your localhost while running these)**